guerrinoservices/influencer-opportunity-finder/PRIVACY_POLICY.md

 You may request access to, correction of, or deletion of your personal data by contacting us.

-You may also opt out of marketing emails or disable analytics features (where available) through Extension settings.
+You may contact us with questions about analytics collection.

 8. Data Retention